iambibhas/iambibhas.github.com/_posts/2017-01-09-fixing-immediate-resume-of-system-after-suspend-on-linux-mintubuntu.md

     $ echo EHC1 | sudo tee /proc/acpi/wakeup

 Then closed the lid and the laptop slept and woke up instantly.
 So that didn't fix the problem.
 Then `XHCI` and then `IGBE`.
-I don't yet to why, but disabling `IGBE`, the integrated ethernet controller, solved hte problem for me.
+I don't yet know why, but disabling `IGBE`, the integrated ethernet controller, solved the problem for me.
 Right after disabling it I closed the lid and the laptop went to sleep like it usually does.

 Posting this blog so that it can help you someday.
 Or if I ever forget the solution.